 Civil cases are different from criminal cases because they usually involve two private parties.
 One party (the plaintiff) files a lawsuit against another party (the defendant) in the hopes of recovering money.
 If the dispute involves an injury, the plaintiff might try to recover money for medical bills, pain and suffering, or lost wages.
-In a dispute involving property damage, the plaintiff usually asks for an amount equal to the value of the damaged property.

 How can you resolve a civil dispute with the legal system?

 You have the right to file a civil lawsuit against the person responsible for your injury or financial loss.
 When you file a lawsuit, you go to court to try to have the other person held liable for his or her actions.

 Call (919) 775-5653 or contact us and set up a consultation to speak with one of our experienced attorneys about your case.